Benjamin-Italiaander/python_read_json_example/README.md

 # python_read_json_example
-A example how to read a json key's and values
+This is a example how to read a json key and the values with python.

+I use this as a small template to process them.
+There are more ways, but this one is straight forward.